Hedda Andersson

-Hedda Albertina Andersson (24 April 1861, Malmö - 7 September 1950, Lund), was a Swedish physician.
+Hedda Albertina Andersson (24 April 1861, in Malmö – 7 September 1950, in Lund), was a Swedish physician.
 She was the second female student at Lund University and the second university-educated woman physician in Sweden.

 Life

 Hedda Andersson was the daughter of a male laborer named Andersson and the cunning woman Johanna Andersson.
-When her father died in 1866, she moved with her mother and three siblings to her grandmother.
+When her father died in 1866, she moved with her mother and three siblings to live with her grandmother.